LilChubby/Final-Project-J124/README.md

 Lastly, the home address type (urban vs. rural) appears to influence students' social behaviors and alcohol consumption habits.
 Urban students, with greater access to social venues, tend to engage in higher going out behavior and consequently exhibit slightly higher alcohol consumption.
 This connection between urban living, social activities, and alcohol consumption implies that local context and accessibility impact students' choices.

 From this data analysis, students are able to gain valuable insight on potential factors that they could change in order to enhance their academic performance such as avoiding drinking, developing healthy family relationships, and to avoid being absent.

 This data on “Alcohol Effects on Study” was collected by Paolo Cortez, a member of the University of California, Irvine Student Performance, in 2008 at Cortez and Silva (Portugal) in two secondary Portuguese schools and later published by the UCI Machine Learning Repository.

-### Data Visualizations
+### Credible Contacts
+Sworn in on March 2, 2021, Miguel A. Cardona is the Secretary of Education who oversees the education system of the United States.
+Herves as the principal advisor to the president of the United States, and the federal government, on policies, programs, and activities related to all education in the United States.
+An interview with him would provide greater, deeper insight on how students can improve their academic careers and what factors are deterrants to the education of our students.

+Additionally, another great person that could help uncover what holds our students back from succeeding is the school therapist since they hold the power to build rapport and understand our students on a deeper level whether it be through counseling, interactions, or even group activities that help students feel welcomed and supported.